 Object-Oriented Programming (OOP) has been a mainstream programming paradigm since about 40 years now.
 That’s quite a bit of time.
 So it’s worth asking: how did the paradigm evolve over time?
 I would say, looking back, that there has been 3 eras.

 Era 1: Modelling the world with objects (1980-1995)

 The idea with the object-oriented paradigm is to model the world in objects.
 The poster child of the object paradigm from this era is Smalltalk, where everything is an object.
 Objects send messages to each other and live in a parmanent, persisted state.
-This approach is great to model transient domain, e.g. GUI components.
+This approach is great to model stand-alone applications with GUI components.
 The problem with this approach is that it doesn’t work very well for busines entities.
 In Smalltalk everything is an object and everyting is persistent.
 In other language, regular programs are started and stopped.
 You only want to persist the business entites.
 Persisting a subset of the objects is possible with object databases.
 This is a challenging problem though, similar to the serialization of object graphs.
 Searching and navigating heaps of objects is also no so easy.
+There’s also no easy way to share the business entities across instances of the application.
 For these reasons, business applications have frequently relied on relational database to persist their state.

 Era 2: Objects and enterprise applications (1995-2005)

 Using relational database to persist object graph leads to the so called “object-relational impedance mismatch“.
 It manifest itself in the difficulty to have a rich domain model that is persistent at the same time.
 The simplest approach to reduce the mismatch is to have a simpler domain model – just data structure – that can be persisted easily.
 But this in turns means that you move towards a more procedural style of programing again.
 This style of programming is well capture in the pattern “anemic domain model” of Martin Fowler.